Solidarity: Solidarity tax

 A solidarity tax is a fee imposed by the government of some countries to finance projects that serve, in theory, to unify or solidarize the country.
 It is usually imposed for a short period of time in addition on income tax of individuals, private entrepreneurs, and legal entities.
 In Germany, the solidarity tax was first introduced after German reunification.
 The tax amounted to 7.5% of the amount of income tax payable (for individuals) and income tax payable (for legal entities).
 It was later abolished and reintroduced from 1995 to December 31, 1997, after which it was reduced to 5.5% on January 1, 1998.
 The legality of the tax was repeatedly challenged, but it was recognized by the German Federal Financial Court as not contrary to the German Constitution.
 The long-term assessment of the solidarity tax was considered unconstitutional in Germany.

 In Italy, the solidarity tax was first introduced in 2012.
 All individuals whose annual gross income exceeds €300,000 are required to pay a 3% tax on the amount exceeding this amount.
 In France, the solidarity tax on wealth was introduced in 1981; in September 2017, the French government abolished the solidarity tax and replaced it with a wealth tax on real estate starting in 2018.
 It was paid by all citizens and married couples whose property exceeded 1.3 million euros on January 1.
 The tax ranged from 0.5% to 1.5% of the value of property exceeding 800,000 euros.

-In 2013 the solidarity tax was also introduced in the Czech Republic in response to economic recession and was cancelled in 2021.
+In 2013, the solidarity tax was also introduced in the Czech Republic in response to economic recession and was cancelled in 2021.
 In this country it was 7% for all residents earning more than CZK 100,000 per month.

-Bioethics

-Solidarity is discussed in philosophy within its various sub-fields of law, ethics, and political philosophy.
-Ancient philosophers such as Socrates and Aristotle discuss solidarity from within a virtue ethics framework, because in order to live a good life one must perform actions and behave in a way that is in solidarity with the community.

-An approach in bioethics is to identify solidarity as a three-tiered practice enacted at the interpersonal, communal, and contractual and legal levels.
-This approach is driven by the quest to differentiate between the diverse applications of the concept and to clarify its meaning, both historically and in terms of its potential as a fruitful concept for contemporary moral, social, and political issues.
-The modern practice of bioethics is significantly influenced by Immanuel Kant's concept of the Categorical Imperative.
-Pastor and philosopher Fritz Jahr's article "Bio-Ethics: A Review of the Ethical Relationships of Humans to Animals and Plants" refines Kant's original Categorical Imperative discourse by including the notion of the Bioethical Imperative.
-Biomedical technology has also further introduced solidarity as the pivotal concept in bioethics.
-Another scholar, Ruud ter Meulen, discusses the need for solidarity within European health and social care systems, through organizations like Solidar.